iancovert/CodeIHS/day3/README.md

 # Day 3

-First we will talk about creating custom objects to handle the algorithms and data structures we will see in the rest of the class.
-Then we will discuss algorithms for searching and sorting, and finally transition into data structures.

-We examine possible sorting and searching algorithms to emphasize an important insight for all new programmers: whereas you may have some intuition for how to perform tasks like searching or sorting, particularly with a small number of objects, in the world of code these tasks require algorithms.
-Algorithms require precise logic.
-When comparing candidate algorithms, we prefer the one that is fastest.
+We'll discuss classes and objects in Python.
+A *class* can be thought of as a blueprint, or description, of a thing.
+An *object* is an instance of that thing.
+For example, there can be a car class, and then there can be multiple instances of that class: Pierre's car, Sumner's car, etc.

 ## Objects

 Wouldn't it be nice if we could define our own data types?
 We would be able to make things that are more complicated than just a number or a True/False value.
 That's what objects are for.

 Think of an object as a real life thing, like a bank account.
-A bank account has **information associated with it**: an owner, an account number, and an account balance.
-It also has **routines associated with it**: depositing and withdrawing.
+A bank account has **information associated with it**, such as the owner, the account number, and the account balance.
+It also has **routines associated with it**, such as depositing and withdrawing money.

 Objects in Python are similar.
 They are things that have data and routines associated with them.
-More concretely, they are like containers that hold variables and functions.
+They are a bit like containers that hold variables and functions.

 ### Example object